abinit/abinit/doc/tutorial/eph4zpr.md

    interpolation of phonon frequencies and DFPT potentials.

-3. **NSCF computation** of a WFK file on a much denser $\kk$-mesh containing the wavevectors for which phonon-induced QP corrections are wanted.
+3. **NSCF computation** of a WFK file on a much denser $\kk$-mesh containing the wavevectors where phonon-induced QP corrections are wanted.
 This calculation will use the DEN file produced in step #1.
    Remember to include enough empty states in the NSCF run so that it is possible to perform convergence studies wrt [[nband]] afterwards.